There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Implementation Details

 \subsection{Computational cost}

-Utilizing 8xH200 GPUs, the encoder pre-training requires 57 hours for XL/16 and 100 hours for Large/16 on ImageNet-256, and 111 hours for Large/32 on ImageNet-512.
-During fine-tuning, the denoising training requires 139 hours for XL/16 on ImageNet-256 and 100 hours for Large/32 on ImageNet-512.
-In terms of consistency model on ImageNet-256, the fine-tuning requires 156 hours for Large/16.
+Utilizing 8$\times$H200 GPUs, the pre-training takes 57 hours for RCM-B/16, 100 hours for RCM-L/16 on ImageNet-256, and 111 hours for RCM-L/32 on ImageNet-512.
+For the denoising task, training on ImageNet-256 takes 139 hours for EPG-XL/16, 160 hours for EPG-XXL/16, and 267 hours for EPG-G/16 (on 16$\times$H200 GPUs).
+On ImageNet-512, training the EPG-L/32 model takes 100 hours.
+The EPG-L/16 consistency training on ImageNet-256 takes 156 hours.